anbclausen/2d-typescript-game-engine/README.md

 This is your local server.
 Keep this running.

-Now open up *game.ts* in your favorite text editor, and start coding!
+Now open up *game.ts* in your favorite text editor ([Visual Studio Code](https://code.visualstudio.com/) is great for writing TypeScript), and start coding!

 ### Compiling TypeScript